Joye Law Firm is still here for you. Help is just a call or click away.

 Dear Friend,

 We hope your loved ones and you continue to be well as all continue to deal with issues related to the COVID-19 situation.
-As you know, our firm has continued to be fully operational over the past two months, although the majority of our employees have been working from home using remote access to our file management system.
+Our firm has continued to be fully operational over the past two months, although most of our employees have been working from home using remote access to our file management system.

 All of us are anxious to see things return to some sense of normalcy but we also know that a little common sense will go a long way towards keeping South Carolinians as healthy and as safe as possible.
 We appreciate your allowing our law firm to represent you and we also appreciate your patience as we work to chart a path forward on how to best deal with the COVID-19 pandemic.